Factors That Influence Food Choices

 Simply put, the more background knowledge we have about the nutritional value of foods, the better the position to make informed choices.
 This is precisely why our nutritional counselling sessions focus on education as it applies to meal planning.

-Deep down inside we want to make the right choices.
+Deep down inside we want to make good choices.
 This applies not only to food selection, but also to other aspects of life.
-If we have all the information before us, we are more likely to make better choices.
+If we have all the information before us, we are more likely to make those choices.

 Cooking passion and skill